Porsche 919 Hybrid: Design

 The 919 Hybrid had two separate energy-recovery hybrid systems.
 The rear exhaust system used a two-turbine electric generator to recover thermal energy from exhaust gasses, which exited from an off-central outlet on one side of the engine cover's dorsal fin.
-The front system utilised a 185 kW motor–generator (MGU) on the front axle; when braking kinetic energy was converted into electrical energy, which was stored in water-cooled A123 Systems lithium-ion battery packs installed on the passenger side, and eliminating turbo lag.
+The front system utilised a 185 kW motor–generator (MGU) on the front axle; during braking, kinetic energy was converted into electrical energy, which was stored in water-cooled A123 Systems lithium-ion battery packs installed on the passenger side, and eliminating turbo lag.
 Under acceleration the motor-generator operates as an electric motor to run the front wheels via a differential while the petrol engine drives the rear wheels.
 This temporarily made the car four-wheel drive as the electric motor directed an extra 400 hp to the front wheels for a total of 1,000 hp.
 The 2014 regulations divided the MGU hierarchy into 2 MJ increments, from 2 to 8 MJ.
 Porsche chose the 6 MJ category, allowing the 919 Hybrid to use 4.78 l per lap at Le Mans, although Porsche designed it to operate in the 8 MJ class due to incompatibility.

 Preparation

 In April 2013, Porsche named its first two drivers.
 Two-time co-champions of the American Le Mans Series Le Mans Prototype 2 (LMP2) class and 2010 24 Hours of Le Mans winners Timo Bernhard and Romain Dumas were chosen for their previous experience in Le Mans Prototype racing for Porsche.
 Two months later, Neel Jani was drafted from the Rebellion Racing team on a multi-year contract, and Red Bull Racing Formula One driver Mark Webber, whose last experience in sports car racing was the 1999 24 Hours of Le Mans for AMG-Mercedes, joined the team two days later.
 In December 2013, the programme's final two drivers were announced, with Mercedes-Benz Formula One test driver and Murphy Prototypes European Le Mans Series LMP2 competitor Brendon Hartley and long-time Grand Touring racer Marc Lieb completing the lineup.

 Dumas shared the No. 14 car with Jani and Lieb while Bernhard was paired with Webber and Hartley in the No. 20 entry.
 According to Enzinger, Dumas and Bernhard were paired separately because Porsche wanted to create parity in terms of experience and driver weight within both crews.
 Enzinger said both drivers had "the most prototype experience of [the] drivers, so [they] decided to split them" and that they had "two newcomers to Porsche in Neel [Jani] and Brendon [Hartley] and decided to put one in each car.
 The other factor was weight.
-[They] looked at the weight of the drivers" and "tried to equalise that across the two cars [...] to be absolutely fair to give both cars an equal chance."
+[They] looked at the weight of the drivers" and "tried to equalise that across the two cars ... to be absolutely fair to give both cars an equal chance."